 I’ll have to ask them.
 I’d like to know what ordinary moments live on in their minds like the afternoon memories of my childhood do in mine.

 I remember waking up on summer mornings and feeling a slight breeze on my body, Walking to the pool and the closer I got, the more excitement I felt from hearing all of the kids squealing, and, of course, the four o'clock steel mill whistle ending the daylight shift and my signal to go home for supper.
+I know that my two older sons still look for radio stations that play polka's on Sunday.
+It brings back ordinary moments they have of my parents playing them on their radio,

 Also the Christmas album from the Partridge family would be a Christmas moment, and the smell of freshly cut grass.